iamdurga/iamdurga.github.io/_posts/2021-11-8-r-basic-part2 .md

 [1] "lemoan"
 ```
 # While loop
-While loop perform the operation as long as given conditions is true.
-Syntax is similary as for loop.
-To make loop stop there must be relation between condtion and expression other wise loop does not stop ever.
+A `while` loop performs operations as long as the given condition is true.
+Its syntax is similar to that of a `for` loop.
+To make the loop stop, there must be a relation between the condition and the expression; otherwise, the loop will never stop.
 ```R
 index <- 1
 while(index <3 ) {